roxanneeberle/ed/_texts/AOtoST_27January.md

 source: "Brightwell, Cecilia.
 The Memorials of the Life of Amelia Opie.
 London: Longman, Brown, and Co., 1854.
 Print."
 ---

-# Letter from Amelia Opie to Susannah Taylor
 Excerpted in Cecilia Brightwell, *The Memorials of Amelia Opie.
 Selected and Arranged from her Letters, Diaries, and other Manuscripts.* London: London, Brown, and Co., 1854.

 27th of January, 1800.